jorge2412/DataLake2/Mobile Development/Cordova/readme.md

-# Community Content - Visual Studio and Apache Cordova
+# Community Content - Apache Cordova

 This folder contains content introducing Apache Cordova and demonstrating how to use it with Visual Studio to build cross-platform mobile apps.
 The content is divided into two sessions: